obeardly/hello_world/README.md

 	cd hello_world
 	git init

-Write some code, preferably some of the exericise from the "Hello World" programming book, commit it to github, then upload it.
+Write some code, preferably some of the exericises from the "Hello World" programming book, commit it to github, then upload it.

 	git add *.py
 	git commit -m 'First upload'